oscarfasanchez/gmshflow/README.md

 the surface, this will force the mesh to the shape of the entity and will fix the maximum cell size.
 The definition of the cell size in the surfaces comes from the interpolation between the aforementioned features.

-The interpolation can cause over refinement, then its recommended to use fields with the target mesh size, this package has functions to create those fields easily.
+The interpolation can cause over-refinement, so it's recommended to deactivate the interpolation and use fields with the target mesh size.
+This package has functions to create those fields easily.
 In any case unless explicitly stated, the maximum cell size, will be calculated using the minimum values set by all the previous methods.